How to Grow and Plant Rhubarb

 Established plants need to be divided every 5 to 10 years.
 You'll know it's time to divide when stems are crowded and thin.
 Divide when plants are dormant, in early spring or fall.
 Dig and lift clumps, cutting roots into pieces about 2 inches across.
 Take care not to damage the buds on the top of each root section.
 Replant the best sections.

 Few problems plague rhubarb.
 Crown rot settles in when soil drainage is poor.
 This disease damages terminal buds, which results in spindly, weak stems.
-The cure is to dig out and burn infected plants.
+The cure is to dig out and destroy infected plants.
 Don't replant rhubarb in areas where crown rot has damaged plants before.

 Leaf spots can attack the plant, with the worst being red leaf, or Ramularia, which can ruin the stems.
 Cut away old foliage in fall to help prevent leaf spot, whose spores overwinter in the debris.